 4. Maurice Richard

-A record setter like the Roulette bonuses in Canada, Maurice Richard, nicknamed The Rocket was a well-known record breaker who had an equally hot temper and aggressive playing style.
+A record setter like the Roulette Canada bonuses, Maurice Richard, nicknamed The Rocket was a well-known record breaker who had an equally hot temper and aggressive playing style.
 He was the first player to ever score 500 goals and won an incredible eight Stanley Cups.

 He was so beloved, that fans rioted in the streets when he was suspended for aggressive behaviour on the field in 1955.